-EContent Live: Jose Castillo, Michelle Manafy, and Robert Rose
+EContent Live!
+Video: Jose Castillo, Michelle Manafy, and Robert Rose

 If you weren't able to tune into the first ever EContent Live Google Hangout, you can still watch.
 Listen to EContent columnists, and content experts Jose Castillo, Scott Abel, and Drew Bedard discuss whether or not Facebook makes you sad, if Gmail is killing e-mail marketing, the importance of context, and the truth about responsive design.

 Did you miss our latest EContent Live Hangout?
 You can still join Jose Castillo, Ron Miller, and Brad Batt to discuss the ins-and-outs of content management, Kindle MatchBook, and privacy (or the lack thereof) on the web.
 Be sure to follow @econtentmag on Twitter, or EContent on Google+ to be kept up-to-date on upcoming EContent Live events.

 Join Jose Castillo for a conversation with Kipp Bodnar from HubSpot and consultant David Hobbs for our latest installment of EContent Live on Google+ at 11 a.m.
 EST on November 22.